Alphonso Joyner, 23, Charged With Shooting And Killing 71-Year-Old Woom Sing Tse In Broad Daylight In Chinatown

 CHICAGO (CBS) — A man has been charged with opening fire and taking the life of 71-year-old Woom Sing Tse in Chinatown this week.

 Charges of first-degree murder were approved Wednesday night against Alphonso Joyner, 23, according to Chicago Police Supt.
-David Brown.READ MORE: 2 Dead, 1 Critically Injured In Crash Outside Midlothian Driver's Service Facility
+David Brown.READ MORE: Booster Shot Clinic Being Held At Dirksen Federal Courthouse Starting Friday

 Tse was on his way to buy a newspaper when he was shot multiple times and killed at 262 W. 23rd Pl., between Princeton and Wentworth avenues, in broad daylight at 12:30 p.m.
 Tuesday.